holajiawei/1space/README.md

 The container will be started in the background (`-d`) and will expose ports 8080 and 10080 to connect to Swift and S3Proxy, respectively.

 > note: the services do not restart on code changes.
-You can either manually
+You can use `run_tests.py`
+> which will always ensure the daemons are restarted and the Docker image is
+> rebuilt if the Dockerfile changed (if it didn't change, the "build" is _very_
+> fast and no additional disk space is used nor new images created), or
 > stop/start the swift-s3-sync daemon (and Swift proxy if you're working on the
-> shunt), or just run `docker-compose restart`.
+> shunt), or run `docker-compose restart`.

 The cloud sync configuration for the tests is defined in `test/container/swift-s3-sync.conf`.
 In particular, there are mappings for S3